 Even so, Rush’s Clockwork Angels tour also distinguishes itself for having a rather eclectic first set.
 During the first set, the band played a number songs they haven’t done in a while, or even all that often.
 And while such tunes as “Grand Designs,” “Territories,” and “The Analog Kid” don’t get the string treatment, their inclusion does make the first set the most esoteric that these guys have played in years.

-Of course, it also helps that the guys in Rush have been firing on all cylinders lately.
+it also helps that the guys in Rush have been firing on all cylinders lately.
 Whether you listen to them here or the other recent live albums, the guys are clearly having a lot of fun playing live these days, and its imbued their live shows with an energy normally found in bands half their age.

 Needless to say, the CD version of Rush’s Clockwork Angels Tour perfectly captures this interesting tour in all its glory.
 It even goes a little further, adding a couple extra tracks at the end, including a version of “Manhattan Project” with the string section.